Semi-classical propagation of singularity for Stokes system: Near

-The terms on the left hind side are essentially positive from semi-classical sharp G\aa rding inequality, hence we only need to control the terms on the right hind side.
-The term $|(G(y,x,hD_y)P_hv|v)_{\Omega}|=o(1)$ follows from the equation and symbolic calculus.
-For the term
+The terms on the left hind side are essentially positive from the sharp G\aa rding (semi-classical, see \cite{bookZworski}) inequality, hence we only need to control the terms on the right hind side.
+The term $|(\Theta P_hv|v)_{\Omega}|+|(\Theta_1 P_hv|v)_{\Omega}|=o(1)$ follows from the equation and symbolic calculus since the principal symbols of $\Theta$ and $\Theta_1$ are scalar-valued.
+Next we claim that